The-Monkeys-and-MAUD/MonkeytestJS/README.md

 You might be writing unit tests, but unless a project is large enough to warrant a dedicated test team, the chances are that there won't be any automated top level testing of the interface.
-We find we get a lot of value for minimum effort when we have high level funtional tests.
+We find we get a lot of value for not much effort when we have at least a few high level funtional tests.

-MonkeyTestJS is great for building up a suite of regression tests while you're building the functionality of your project.
+[MonkeyTestJS][1] is great for building up a suite of regression tests while you're building the functionality of your project.
 You can write tests quickly using straightforward client side javascript and then run them in a browser.

-MonkeyTestJS is built on top of [QUnit](http://qunitjs.com/), the unit testing framework used by [JQuery](https://jquery.org/).
-However, instead of focusing on testing javascript functions, MonkeyTestJS pulls whole web pages into an ifame and tests the DOM of the page.
+[MonkeyTestJS][1] is built on top of [QUnit](http://qunitjs.com/), the unit testing framework used by [JQuery](https://jquery.org/).
+However, instead of focusing on testing javascript functions, [MonkeyTestJS][1] pulls whole web pages into an ifame and tests the DOM of the page.
 Your tests trigger events to simulate user interaction and then check the DOM for expected results.

 Don't take our word for it, have a look: